Nancy-Chauhan/nancy.github.io/_posts/2020-05-06-dns-resolution.md

     ;; MSG SIZE  rcvd: 828

     ```
-9. Then DNS server then requests one of the above root nameservers for the
-   authoritative nameserver for the domain `example.com`.
-This set of nameservers
-   actually host the addresses of the domain as well as any subdomains it may have.
+9. DNS server then requests one of the above root nameservers for the authoritative nameserver for the domain `example.com`.
+This set of nameservers host the addresses of the domain as well as any subdomains it may have.
     ```
     ➜ dig @a.gtld-servers.net. -t NS example.com